A world leader in organ preservation

 04

-XVIVO’s organ preservation technologies are backed by an extensive body of clinical evidence, published in leading peer-reviewed journals such as The Lancet and New England Journal of Medicine.
+XVIVO’s technologies are backed by extensive clinical evidence published in leading journals such as The Lancet and New England Journal of Medicine.
+By continuously generating new data, XVIVO strengthens its credibility and reinforces its position as a trusted partner for transplant centers worldwide.

 05